moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Once you have a URDF file, you can open the MoveIt Setup Assistant and import your URDF.
 This tutorial will guide you through a series of steps to configure various aspects of your robot, such as defining its kinematic structure, specifying planning groups and end effectors, and collision checking related settings.
-To learn more about the URDF and SRDF, you can refer to the `URDF SRDF Overview <https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#>`_ page.
+To learn more about the URDF and SRDF, you can refer to the :doc:`URDF and SRDF Overview </doc/examples/urdf_srdf/urdf_srdf_tutorial>` page.

 Getting Started
 ---------------